Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum DrawDown of -69.1 days of MercadoLibre is smaller, thus worse.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum reduction from previous high of -69.1 days of MercadoLibre is lower, thus worse.

 MaxDuration: